Astroua/TurbuStat/CHANGE.rst

 Version 1.0 (unreleased)
 ------------------------
+* #130 - Corrections to moment error calculations.
 * #128 - log-log plotting for SCF spectrum.
 Fitting for SCF spectrum.
 * #127 - Standardize all data used for calculating the delta-variance distance.
 Also allows the `allow_huge` flag to be set in `DeltaVariance` when working on large images (>1 Gb).
 * #85 - Added full PCA treatment from the Heyer & Brunt papers.
 Also implements general handling of physical (given distance) and spectral scale conversions (only working on PCA, needs to be added on to the rest).